 Study complexity trade-offs and define associated configurations of the test model in support of envisioned use cases

 A first version of the H.BWC reference software was finalized by the software coordinators as BWC.1.0.
 Configuration files for the combined and for the independent channel coding according to the CTC as well as anchor results were also provided by the software coordinators.
-See Document VCEG-BXxxx.
+See Document VCEG-BX09.

 Experts from Q6/SG21 participated in the meetings of DICOM WG32 and provided information about the progress of the H.BWC development.
 Also, experts from DICOM WG32 started to investigate the functionalities of the provided H.BWC reference software.